 33.11.6 Administrative Charge

 The CAISO will charge each EDAM Market Participant an EDAM Administrative Charge, which consists of the EDAM System Operations Charge and the Day-Ahead and Real-Time portions of the Market Services Charge, both volumetric charges.
-The CAISO will no longer collect the EIM Administrative Charge from an EDAM Market Participant after it is not only an EIM Market Participant.
+The CAISO will no longer collect the EIM Administrative Charge from an EDAM Market Participant.
 The Market Services Charge is described in Appendix F, Schedule 1, Part A. The EDAM System Operations Charge will be the product of the Systems Operations Charge, as calculated according to the formula in Appendix F, Schedule 1, Part A, real-time market percentage, as calculated in the cost of service study conducted according to Appendix F, Schedule 1, Part A, applied to metered values in MWh of Supply and Demand represented by the Scheduling Coordinator for the EDAM Market Participant.

 33.11.7 Transmission Revenue Recovery.

 The CAISO will allocate to each EDAM Entity and EDAM Load Serving Entity an EDAM Access Charge for recovery of EDAM recoverable revenue according to Section 33.26.
-The CAISO will charge Market Participants for transmission service according to Section 26.
+The CAISO will charge Market Participants for transmission service on the CAISO Controlled Grid according to Section 26.

 33.11.8 Flexible Ramping Product.